-What is an undergraduate qualification?
+What is an undergraduate degree?

-- those that lead to a degree;
+- those leading to a degree

 What's the difference between undergraduate and postgraduate study?

 They both fall under the umbrella term of 'higher education', but they relate to different levels of qualification.
 An undergraduate is someone enrolled in higher education who hasn't yet received their first degree.
 A postgraduate is any student engaged in higher education beyond their first degree.

 While the majority of undergraduate degrees include lectures and group projects, postgraduate courses tend to involve more research-based, independent study, culminating in a final dissertation.
 This self-dictated learning may initially be a shock, but it allows you to specialise in a field you're passionate about.